CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-5/08/page02.md

    ![](../images/U5lab08-image25.png)

-   >**Note**: Both the Jupyter Notebook and Azure ML pipelines were used to train a Linear Regression model to predict team win percentage (Pct) using the same input features!
+   >**Note:** Both the Jupyter Notebook and Azure ML pipelines were used to train a Linear Regression model to predict team win percentage (Pct) using the same input features!

 ### Resource Cleanup